 #46 Curly Textured Pixie with Natural Definition

-If you have natural curls and you’ve been told your whole life that you need length to make them work, let this cut change your mind.
-The curls at this length frame the face with a liveliness that longer styles often weigh down, and the defined texture adds volume that fine to medium hair genuinely needs.
-It’s manageable and fun and it looks like the person wearing it actually enjoys her hair, which is not something I can say about every cut I see.
+Many curl owners have been advised to grow their hair to get, the look desired.
+This cut will change your perspective.
+At this length, the curls will frame your face in a lively way, that will soften the overall look.
+The defined texture boosts volume which fine to medium hair really needs.
+It also looks like the person wearing it enjoys her hair which is not something I could say about every single cut I see.
 A curl enhancing gel will keep the definition intact through the day.

 #47 Silver Shaggy Pixie with Layered Texture and Light Play